ioccc-src/winner/2024/ferguson1/README.md

 the abuse of 116 `goto`s, more than the BASIC game.
 134 when pre-processed.
 But let's be honest, or 134 for a small C program is too many but to be only six fewer than a larger BASIC program?
 That is hard to fathom.
 Not that 116 is not too many for larger programs...or one goto, for that matter.
+As noted elsewhere, an alt version has 131/149 gotos, before/after the cpp.
+I did not make it the main version when submitting because I did not want to make the judges weep and curse any more than they already had to (besides, it can't be 4666 bytes with the extra `goto`s) but now that it's in I have no qualms about providing it as alt code: if I am going to ruin `goto`s I might as well do it properly.

 Some things are clear about the program from visual inspection: